xpladev/docs/content/en/learn/learn/glossary.md

 ## Testnet

 A version of the mainnet just for testing.
 The testnet does not use real coins.
 You can use the testnet to get familiar with transactions.
-The current testnet for XPLA Chain is [`cube_47-5`]({{< ref "public-and-private-endpoints" >}})
+The current testnet for CONX Chain is [`cube_47-5`]({{< ref "public-and-private-endpoints" >}})

-## The XPLA Chain Ecosystem
+## The CONX Chain Ecosystem

-A quickly expanding network of decentralized applications built on the XPLA Chain.
+A quickly expanding network of decentralized applications built on the CONX Chain.

 ## Tombstone